kickaha2019/articles/Computing/Website/2_History.md

 Having the website defined as data files on one's local machine rather in MySQL database tables is a lot easier to backup, and also less at risk at being locked into one particular technology.
-So something like [Wix](https://www.wix.com/) would nmake uneasy about having a website in.
+So something like [Wix](https://www.wix.com/) would make me uneasy about having a website on it.

 I can edit the website from the comfort of my [iPad](https://www.apple.com/uk/ipad/) while I'm